Olympic Games ceremony: Olympic host handover

-Then, while the Olympic Hymn is played, the Olympic flag that was hoisted during the opening ceremony is lowered from the flagpole and carried from the stadium.
+Next, while the Olympic Hymn is played, the Olympic flag that was raised up the flagpole during the opening ceremony is lowered and carried from the stadium.

 In what is known as the Antwerp Ceremony (because the tradition began at the Antwerp Games), the current mayor of the city that organized the Games transfers the official Olympic flag to the president of the IOC, who then passes it on to the current mayor of the city hosting the next Olympic Games.
 The receiving mayor then waves the flag eight times.
-During the ceremony, the mayor of the current host city stands on the left, the president of the IOC stands in the middle, and the mayor of the next host city stands on the right.
-Until the 1984 Summer Olympic Games, this ceremony was held during the Opening Ceremonies.
+During the closing ceremony, the mayor of the current host city stands to the left, the president of the IOC stands in the middle, and the mayor of the next host city stands to the right.
+Until the 1984 Summer Olympic Games, the Antwerp Ceremony was performed during the Games' opening ceremony.

-After changes held during the 2006 Winter Olympics, the Antwerp ceremony starts with two another national flags hoisted on flagpoles one at a time while the corresponding national anthems are played: first, on one of the masts located at the rostrum tip, the flag of Greece to honor the birthplace of the Olympic Games is played first; and, second, the flag of the country hosting the next Summer or Winter Olympic Games.
+Following changes during the 2006 Winter Olympics, the Antwerp Ceremony starts with two additional national flags raised on flagpoles one at a time, while the corresponding national anthems are played.
+First, on a mast located at the rostrum tip, the Greek flag is raised first, to honor the birthplace of the Olympic Games; second, the flag of the country hosting the next Summer or Winter Olympic Games is raised.
 "Hymn to Liberty", the national anthem of Greece, has been performed at every closing ceremony of the Olympic Games since the current rules were adopted.
-This protocol segment won more highlight during the closing ceremonies of the 1980 Summer Olympics, as the US was scheduled to host the next Summer Olympics, was the time of the US anthem being played while its flag was raised, the flag of Los Angeles was raised with the Olympic Anthem played instead of The Star-Spangled Banner as consequence of the constraints who led to the 1980 Summer Olympics boycott.
-In Sydney and Athens, two Greek flags were raised because Greece was hosting the 2004 Games.
+This protocol segment received more attention during the closing ceremonies of the 1980 Summer Olympics, because the US was scheduled to host the next Summer Olympics, was the time of the US anthem being played while its flag was raised, the flag of Los Angeles was raised with the Olympic Anthem played instead of "The Star-Spangled Banner" as a consequence of the constraints that led to the 1980 Summer Olympics boycott.
+In Sydney and Athens, two Greek flags were raised because Greece would be hosting the 2004 Games.

-During the modern Olympic history, five protocolar flags are used:
+During modern Olympic history, five protocol flags have been used: